yongjunshin/Introduction_to_Software_Testing_for_Safe_AI/modules/02_test_coverages/2_neuron_coverages.md

 - The fundamental question: *How do we know if our test inputs sufficiently exercise the internal behaviors of a neural network?*

 **Solution:**
-- Researchers developed DNN-specific coverage criteria inspired by traditional structural testing (statement, branch, MC/DC)
+- Software engineering researchers developed DNN-specific coverage criteria inspired by traditional structural testing (statement, branch, MC/DC)
 - These metrics measure how thoroughly test inputs:
   - Activate individual neurons
   - Explore neuron activation ranges